OctopusDeploy/blog/blog/2021-09/octopus-in-the-middle/index.md

 ### Circle CI

 Circle CI is also free to start and works with GitHub.
 Circle CI does have templates that you can import.
 The templates were helpful in quickly setting up a deployment flow.
+The added benefit of templates along with a clearer UI made Circle CI easier for me to start with than Travis CI.

 ![CircleCI Success](circleci-success.png "width=500")

 ## Repositories

 An image repository is a place to store deployable images.
-Octopus Deploy uses these images and deploys them to a target.
+Octopus Deploy uses these images and deploys them to a deployment target.
 Octopus Deploy supports image repositories like Docker Hub, Google Container Registry, Azure Container Registry, and AWS Elastic Container Registry.
+Octopus Deploy is repository agnostic, which gives you flexibility to store images where you want to.

 ### Docker Hub

 Docker Hub is a central repository for Docker images.
 It is free to sign up and create public repositories.
-Here are the Travis CI and Circle CI images pushed to Docker Hub.
+The Travis CI and Circle CI images can then be deployed to a target by Octopus Deploy.
+Docker Hub is popular because it is not tied to a specific Cloud vendor like Google, Microsoft or Amazon.
+Docker Hub provides repository functionality without the added bloat of additional cloud services.

 ![Docker Hub](dockerhub.png "width=500")

 ### Google Container Registry

 Google Container Registry is a container registry for the Google Cloud Platform.
-I added the Google Container Registry to the GitHub Actions step to push to Google Container Registry directly.
+I used it as a way to test a GitHub Actions step template.
+Other cloud repositories like Microsoft and Amazon also have equivalent GitHub Actions steps.
+Each one would require slightly different configuration setups.
+I used the step to push from GitHub Actions to Google Container Registry directly.

 ![GCR](gcr.png "width=500")

 ### Built-in repository

 Octopus Deploy contains a built-in repository to manage local packages.
 The built-in repository can be helpful for self-managing the packages that are deployed or keeping them private.
+A built-in repository is suitable in offline scenarios where continually redownloading images from the internet is not viable.

 ![Built-in Repository](built-in-repository.png "width=500")

 ### Octopus Deploy

 We have explored different tools that are part of a deployment.
 Octopus Deploy is a deployment tool that takes an image and deploys it to deployment targets.
 Octopus has broad support for deployment tools and has a friendly UI.
 Octopus Deploy uses dedicated environments to split releases into stages.
-This view is helpful to see the progress of a release.
+Releases can exist in different deployment stages and can progress forwards towards production.
+The Octopus UI allows users to visualise which version each stage is at, helping release management.

 ![Octopus UI](octopus-ui.png "width=500")